Skip to content

 9. Be compassionate

 Compassion, appreciation and the respect for animals should be at the forefront of wildlife photography.
-After all, our photographs are telling a story of sentient beings.
-Wild animals have a broad range of emotional capacities, families, communication systems, survival mechanisms, and senses.
-In the wild, animals have a tough enough time without our interference.
-On a day-to-day basis, they need to protect themselves from predators, locate food, build a shelter, raise their young, and find mating partners.
+After all, our photographs are telling a story of sentient beings with a broad range of emotional capacities, families, communication systems, survival mechanisms, and senses.
+Wildlife has a tough enough time in the wild to protect themselves from predators, locate food, build a shelter, raise their young, and find mating partners, without our interference.
 Therefore, the primary components to bring with you to a wildlife shoot are empathy, understanding and awe of the subject you are photographing.
-After all, the goal here is to photograph wildlife ethically, right?

 10. Follow the rules